cruzgodar/wilson/README.md

 ### WilsonGPU Fields and Methods
 - `gl`: the WebGL or WebGL2 context.
 - `drawFrame()`: draws a frame with the current shader program.instances.
-- `downloadFrame({ filename: string, drawNewFrame?: boolean })`: downloads the current frame as a png file.
+- `downloadFrame(filename: string, drawNewFrame?: boolean)`: downloads the current frame as a png file.
 For this to work properly, a new frame must be drawn immediately before downloading.
 Setting drawNewFrame to `false` will skip this step; only use this if you are manually drawing a frame directly before calling this method.
 - `loadShader({ id?: string, source: string, uniforms?: {[name: string]: number | number[]} })`: loads a new shader program and sets it as the current one.
 If no ID is specified, it defaults to a serialized number; this is only recommended if you don't plan to reuse prior shaders.
 - `setUniform({ name: string, value: number | number[], shaderId?: string })`: sets a uniform.
 If no shader ID is specified, it defaults to the current shader program.
 - `useShader(id: string)`: sets the current shader program.